-Furnishing government infrastructure and tools to industry may seem counterintuitive at first (especially to industry) but the potential windfall is as huge as it is new: authoritative automation and virtualization.
-When using the same governmentapproved tech stack, it becomes your evolving baseline, design review, cost basis, workflow manager, test point anchor, even authority to operate - allowing once-discrete activities to happen continuously without paper or human impediments.
+Furnishing government infrastructure and tools to industry may seem counterintuitive at first (especially to industry) but the potential windfall is as huge as it is esoteric: continuum.
+When using the same government-approved tech stack, it becomes your evolving baseline, design review, cost basis, workflow manager, test point anchor, even authority to operate - allowing oncediscrete activities to happen continuously without paper or human impediments.
 Sound like science fiction?
 GBSD is there today.
-And if this is "science fact" for this mega, must-succeed nuclear program, it can be for anything else too, no matter its risk profile.
+If this is "science fact" for this mega, must-succeed nuclear program, it can be for anything else too, no matter its risk profile.
 But getting started is easier than you think.
-MBSE tools have lots of UX/UI baked in, and GBSD's entire toolset will soon be available enterprise wide - like a white rabbit for you to follow.
+MBSE tools have lots of UX/UI baked in, and GBSD's entire toolset will be available enterprise wide - like a white rabbit for you to follow.